Master Service Agreement

-Customer and PresenceLearning, Inc., a Delaware corporation with an office and place of business located at 180 Montgomery Street, 20th Floor, San Francisco, California 94104 (“PresenceLearning”) (collectively, “Parties”) hereby agree as follows:
+Customer and PresenceLearning, Inc., a Delaware corporation with an office and place of business located at 180 Montgomery Street, Suite 1850, San Francisco, California 94104 (“PresenceLearning”) (collectively, “Parties”) hereby agree as follows:

 1.1 Scope of Agreement.
 This Agreement governs (a) Customer’s access to and use of PresenceLearning Technology, which enables qualified clinicians and teachers, including but not limited to special education teachers, speech-language pathologists, psychologists, social workers, counselors, occupational therapists, and appropriately supervised graduate students in accredited programs to become a qualified clinician or teacher (each, a “Clinician”) to provide supplemental educational services (“Services”) to Customer’s Students with identified or suspected special needs (“Students”), and (b) Customer’s use of Clinicians to provide Services.
 “PresenceLearning Technology” consists of software, websites, networks, and equipment made available or used by PresenceLearning pursuant to this Agreement to facilitate Customer’s access to and/or use of the Services.